Superconductivity Near a Quantum Critical Point: Bounds on the Transition Temperature in the $\gamma$-Model: Introduction

 \item \textbf{Dependence on prior knowledge of the transition temperature:} Even if truncation were feasible, the conditions \( N \gg \tau^{-\gamma} \) for \( \gamma > 1 \) and \( (N\tau)^\gamma \gg 1 \) for \( \gamma < 1 \) require prior knowledge of the transition temperature \( \tau_c \), or at least its bounds.
 This creates a circular dependency: one needs to know \( \tau_c \) to determine the truncation size necessary to compute \( \tau_c \).
 While previous studies have estimated the transition temperature using alternative methods \cite{PhysRevB.99.144512,paper1,paper2,paper3,paper4,paper5,paper6}, a self-contained approach based on the spin chain mapping only would be more comprehensive. \end{itemize}

 These issues were recently addressed by the original authors of the spin chain mapping approach \cite{Kiessling2025,Kiessling2024b,Kiessling2024c}.
-They introduced a compact, self-adjoint operator \( \mathfrak{B}(\gamma) \), identifying the transition temperature as (see Eq.~(46) in \cite{Kiessling2025}):
+They introduced a compact, self-adjoint operator \( \mathfrak{G}(\gamma) \), identifying the transition temperature as (see Eq.~(46) in \cite{Kiessling2025}):

-where \( \mathfrak{g}(\gamma) \) is the largest eigenvalue of \( \mathfrak{B}(\gamma) \).
+where \( \mathfrak{g}(\gamma) \) is the largest eigenvalue of \( \mathfrak{G}(\gamma) \) and by setting the bare electron-boson coupling constant $g=1$.
 They introduced a variational method to derive lower bounds on this eigenvalue, and hence on the transition temperature, and used fixed-point theory to establish an upper bound.

 While their results are mathematically rigorous, they are primarily tailored to a mathematically inclined audience.
-Moreover, the upper bound they derive is exceedingly high, even for large values of $\gamma$ and does not converge rapidly enough to the lower bound or to the numerical data, suggesting a potential for improvement.
+Moreover, the upper bound derived in \cite{Kiessling2025} is exceedingly high across a wide range of $\gamma$, suggesting clear potential for improvement.
+While a $1/\gamma$ power dependence eventually drives their upper bound to $1$ in the limit $\gamma \to \infty$, it fails to approach the true asymptotic behavior $\tau_c \sim (1.1843)^{1/\gamma}$ obtained in \cite{emil2,wang}.
+Instead, their bound scales asymptotically as $\tau_c \sim (5.2991)^{1/\gamma}$, rendering it quantitatively loose for finite and even large values of $\gamma$.
 Our work aims to address these two points.
-We build on their mathematical argument and show that it's possible to establish a truncation for the original Hessian matrix without the need for introducing a new matrix.
+We build on their mathematical argument and show that it is possible to establish a truncation for the original Hessian matrix without the need for introducing a new matrix.
 We also show that, using a simple linear algebra framework and even when taking the limit $N \to \infty$, we can establish sharper upper bounds.